ARE YOU WORKING? IF SO, ARE YOU ELIGIBLE FOR DISABILITY BENEFITS?

 Supplemental Security Income (SSI):

-SSI is a needs based benefit and it is for those people with little to no income, such as children and the elderly.
-Anyone who makes more than a certain amount of money per month cannot receive SSI benefits.
-The SSA counts the income of those in your house, not just your income and assets.
-If you have a spouse who earns more than $4000 a month, for example, then that income will prevent you from getting SSI benefits.
+SSI is a needs based benefit.
+It is for people with a severe medical condition and little to no income, such as children and the elderly.
+Anyone who greater than $2000 in savings cannot receive SSI benefits.
+The SSA counts the income of those who live in your home, not just your income and assets.
+If you have a spouse who earns $4000 a month, for example, then that income will prevent you from getting SSI benefits.
 You cannot qualify for SSI benefits, no matter how severe your medical condition, if you do not meet the income and asset rules for SSI.

 SUBSTANTIAL GAINFUL ACTIVITY OR “WORK”